 John Cradler is the former Principal Tuba of the U. S. Marine Band, “The President’s Own” in Washington, D.C.
-As a member of that organization, he performed for 5 U.S. Presidents, toured 48 of the United States, and performed in Japan, Singapore and Switzerland.
-He has performed under the batons of John Williams, Osmo Vanska, Giancarlo Guerrero, Gerard Schwarz, Timothy Reynish and many other world-renowned conductors.
-His musical travels have taken him to some of the finest performance venues in the world.
+During his career with “The President’s Own”, he performed for 5 U.S. Presidents, toured 48 of the United States, and performed in Japan, Singapore, and Switzerland.
+He has performed under the batons of John Williams, Osmo Vanska, Giancarlo Guerrero, Gerard Schwarz, Timothy Reynish, and many other world-renowned conductors.

-In addition to his duties with the Marine Band, John has performed with The Washington Ballet, the Chesapeake Orchestra, the National Philharmonic Orchestra, The National Gallery Orchestra, The Brass Band of Battle Creek, and the Cleveland Opera.
-He is a founding member or the Tuba-Euphonium Quartet: Off Bass Brass, which has produced two award-winning albums.
-John can also be heard on the recent website reference recording of Anne McGinty’s composition: “Tuba and 12”.
+In addition to his duties with the Marine Band, Cradler has performed with The Washington Ballet, The Chesapeake Orchestra, The National Philharmonic Orchestra, The National Gallery Orchestra, The Brass Band of Battle Creek, and The Cleveland Opera.
+He is a founding member of the Tuba-Euphonium Quartet: Off Bass Brass, which has produced two award winning albums.
+Cradler can also be heard on the recent website reference recording of Anne McGinty’s composition: “Tuba and 12”.

-Over the course of his career, John has taught countless students ranging in age from 10 to 77 years old.
+Over the course of his career, Cradler has taught students ranging in age from 10 to 77 years old.
+He has contributed several articles to the International Tuba-Euphonium Association Journal and was the subject of an interview for that publication in 2010.
 His performing and teaching skills have earned him several invitations to International Tuba and Euphonium Conferences.
-Most recently he presented a lecture in Knoxville, Tennessee entitled “The Role of the Tuba in Wind Band Literature”.
+Most recently he presented a lecture at the ITEC in Knoxville, Tennessee entitled “The Role of the Tuba in Wind Band Literature”.